SpeedJack/IODataAcquisition/README.md

 # IODataAcquisition
-### IODataAcquistion Application
+### Introduction
 This application is part of the university project for the course of Mobile and Social Sensing Systems.
-The overall idea is to study possible improvement -related to context awarness- on the distance estimation problem.
-In particular, we focus our attention on the problem of estimating distance with smartphone's Bluetooth module and the differences between an Indoor and Outdoor setting.
+The overall idea is to study possible improvement -related to context awarness- on the distance estimation problem with smartphone.
+In particular, we focus our attention on the problem of estimating distance with smartphone's Bluetooth module and the differences in the received signal strength value between an Indoor and Outdoor setting.
+An accurate estimation of the distance with smartphone enable the possibility to develop social distance monitoring app that is crucial to prevent Covid-19 diffusion.
+### Repository content
-In order acquire a dataset -to train a neural network able to classify if the users is indoor or outdoor- this application was developed.
+In order acquire a dataset -useful in the development of a neural network able to detect if the users is indoor or outdoor- this application was developed.
 In particular, this Android application acquire and store in a file called _data-collected.csv_ the following data :
 * Values detected by the proximity sensor
 * Values detected by the light sensor
 * Number of Wi-Fi Access Point available